 If you will be using the microphone primarily for live performances, the best option is the Shure SM58.
 This is another hugely popular microphone with metal vocalists.
 It’s significantly cheaper than the SM7B and it’s sturdy build and reliability explains why it is one of the most widely used microphones among vocalists of some of the biggest metal bands.
 Although the SM7B will give you better results in the studio, the SM58 is still a good budget-friendly choice for recording metal vocals.

-- Frequency response tailored for vocals, with brightened midrange and bass roll off.
-Uniform cardioid pickup pattern...
+- Tailored frequency response specifically shaped for vocals, with brightened midrange and bass roll off to control...

 3. Shure SM57

 The Shure SM57 is very similar to the SM58.
 The main difference is that the SM58 is primarily designed for vocals whereas the SM57 is primarily design for instruments.
 Obviously, if you will only be using the mic for metal vocals, the SM58 is the best option, but the SM57 is still decent for vocals.
 You might want to consider the SM57 if you will be using it for instruments too.